bertrandchenal/lakota/examples/multi_write.md

-# Multiple writes, revision history and squash
+# Multiple writes, revision history and defrag

 This example starts by accumulating some writes in different series in a collection.
 It then shows how to see all the revisions of the